Research

 Undercollateralized or unsecured loans are often considered impossible in a fully decentralized and permissionless setting due to lack of recourse for lenders in case borrowers default.
 In this paper, I consider the problem of anonymous lenders and borrowers that allows for the possibility of defaulting without any consequences from the borrowers.
 I study all possible strategies borrowers may use and show the conditions such that always-honest strategy dominates all subgames, i.e., Subgame Perfect Nash Equilibrium.
 This result may pave the way for experimenting with undercollateralized loans in fully decentralized settings, such as DeFi lending platforms that use public blockchain.
 Benefits of such a system include increasing liquidity provision and eliminating any source of biases against borrowers.

-Accepted at Cambridge Centre for Alternative Finance 2024; AEA Poster Session 2025; FMA 2024; SFA 2024
+Accepted at Cambridge Centre for Alternative Finance 2024; AEA Poster Session 2025; FMA 2024; SFA 2024; AFBC 2024

 The theoretical foundation for a novel lending market platform startup at the Bitcoin Startup Lab